livingdocsIO/documentation/setup-and-deployment/self-hosting.md

 See the [hardware requirements](./hardware-requirements.md) for the requirements of each application and the services.

 ### Applications
 The server and delivery are both applications written in node.js.
 Node.js is single threaded, but it can handle concurrency through the asynchronous event loop.
 If a node.js process crashes, it has to be restarted and it is not able to accept requests during startup.

 For a production setup, node.js processes should always be redundant to prevent downtime in case of crashes.

-Please refer to the [architecture documentation](https://github.com/upfrontIO/livingdocs/blob/master/public/architecture/README.md#external-services-whitelist) for more details

 ### Docker
 We recommend to use Docker as we provide Dockerfiles for every application and service.
 Compatibility is ensured with every release.